awesee/leetcode/problems/furthest-building-you-can-reach/README.md

 <details>
 <summary>Hint 2</summary>
-You'll have to do a set of jumps, and choose for each one whether to do it using a rope or bricks.
-It's always optimal to use ropes in the largest jumps.
+You'll have to do a set of jumps, and choose for each one whether to do it using a ladder or bricks.
+It's always optimal to use ladders in the largest jumps.
 </details>

 <details>